rjshvjy/puvi/.dev-index/code_usage_report.md

 - Used by modules: tm_output_operations
 - Files: 1

+### check_purchase_dependencies
+- Used by modules: tm_input_operations
+- Files: 1
+- Functions using this table:
+  - check_reversal_possibility in puvi-backend/puvi-backend-main/transaction_management/tm_input_operations.py

 ### check_sku_production_dependencies
 - Used by modules: tm_output_operations
 - Files: 1

+### closed
+- Used by modules: tm_input_operations
+- Files: 1
+- Functions using this table:
+  - validate_purchase_return in puvi-backend/puvi-backend-main/transaction_management/tm_input_operations.py

 ### codes
 - Used by modules: traceability